SAVANNAH GEORGIA AND ON TO GUATEMALA

 ANTIGUA: DREAMLIKE CITY WITH DEATHLY COBBLE STONE ROADS

 Antiqua has suffered drastic changes through time, not only in its architecture, ancestral and social customs but also because it has continuously moved locations through the centuries.
-In the following Church on the hill Antiguaweb pages you will find a complete compilation of Antigua's founding, “The indigenous seem to understand instinctively what we want from them; those who speak no Spanish communicate with looks and gestures.
+In the following web pages you will find a complete compilation of Antigua's founding, “The indigenous seem to understand instinctively what we want from them; those who speak no Spanish communicate with looks and gestures.
 The most important thing is empathy and mutual trust.
 This is a formula that has never failed.”

 Antigua is a safe, economical city and Guatemala is a beautiful country.
 At the central market they sell Queso fresco, queso de capas, queso de Jalapa, queso de Petén, queso de Taxisco.
 It is all there, deep down in the lower levels of the Mercado Central in Zone One of Guatemala City… not to forget the many colorful handmade tablecloths, handbags and clothes.